Eliza Dushku: 2003–2008: Tru Calling and subsequent roles

 Dushku has had roles in five video games.
-She voiced the role of Yumi Sawamura in the English-language version of Yakuza for the PlayStation 2, which was published and developed by Sega, and released in September 2006.
-Dushku also stars as Shaundi, one of the lead characters in Saints Row 2, which was developed by Volition, Inc. and published by THQ.
-It was released in North America on October 14, 2008, for the PlayStation 3 and Xbox 360.
+She voiced the role of Yumi Sawamura in the English-language version of Yakuza for the PlayStation 2, released in September 2006.
+Dushku also stars as Shaundi, one of the lead characters in Saints Row 2.
 She was the voice talent for the role of Rubi Malone, the main character in the game WET.
-She appeared at Spike TV's 2008 Video Game Awards in December 2008.
-Danielle Nicolet took over the role of Shaundi in Saints Row: The Third.
-She also voiced Megan McQueen in Champion Mode of the 2011 video game Fight Night Champion.
+S She also voiced Megan McQueen in Champion Mode of the 2011 video game Fight Night Champion.

 Variety announced on August 2, 2006, that Dushku would co-star with Macaulay Culkin in Sex and Breakfast, a dark comedy written and directed by Miles Brandman.
 A reviewer described Dushku as "charming" and giving the character "an edge".
-The movie was released in Los Angeles on November 30, 2007, and on DVD on January 22, 2008.
+The film was released in Los Angeles on November 30, 2007.
 She starred in Open Graves, a 2008 horror-thriller about a satanic game co-starring Mike Vogel.
 She played the main character in The Thacker Case and The Alphabet Killer, both thrillers based on real-life events, one of them directed by Rob Schmidt, with whom she had worked on Wrong Turn.
-Both movies were released in 2008.
-The Alphabet Killer contains Dushku's first topless scene.
+Both films were released in 2008.
 The film earned mixed reviews, but reviewers praised Dushku's performance, commenting "Eliza Dushku commands the screen but cannot reconcile the script's conflicted and increasingly idiotic agendas."
 She appeared in Bottle Shock, a drama about Napa valley wine.
 The film was directed by Randall Miller, who helmed Nobel Son.